biggdreamz/simple_shell/README.md

+# ALX Simple Shell project
-simple_shell project done by Esra'a Khaled and Abubakar Abdul
+by Esra'a Khaled and Abubakar Abdul